labordynamicsinstitute/replication-lab-pages/_pages/about.md

 social: true
 ---

-The <strong>Cornell Economics Replication Lab</strong> works on pre- and post-publication verification of data and code for journal articles.
+The <strong>LDI Replication Lab</strong> works on pre- and post-publication verification of data and code for journal articles.
 We check if the documentation is comprehensible, and verify that the code provided by the authors runs, and produces expected results.